improves mother and child care in Afrika

 The objectives of Mount Meru Foundation:

-- To contribute to improving care for mother and child at the Mount Meru Hospital in Arusha, Tanzania.
-(Was realized in August 2017)
+- To contribute to improving the care for mother and child in Tanzania.

-- Share our expertise and experience in the field of ultrasound with colleagues in the Mount Meru Hospital.
-(Was realized in August 2017)
+- Share / transfer and exchange our expertise and experience in the field of ultrasound scanning with colleagues in Tanzania.

 - There is no profit motive.

-Mount Meru Foundation receives its income through donations.
-These gifts are mainly given by individuals.
+The Mount Meru Foundation receives its income through donations.
+These donations are mainly given by private individuals and sponsorships.

-The board consists of three persons, namely a chairman, a secretary and a treasurer.
+The board consists of four persons, namely a chairman, a secretary, a treasurer and a general member

 Treasurer: Annalied Poelstra

-The board meets at least four times a year for a meeting.
-Minutes are prepared for this.
+The board meets at least four times a year for a meeting, of which minutes are drawn up.

 The following activities are carried out under the responsibility of the board:

-- Collaboration and support with the Mount Meru hospital.
+- Maintain contact for cooperation and support with the ultrasound technicians trained by the Mount Meru Foundation.

 The board is responsible for a sound financial policy.
-The tasks that are part of this include:
+The tasks that come with this include

 - Managing the funds;